Chocolate Chip or Chunk Cookies

 Instructions

-- Preheat oven to 350°F. Line a baking sheet pan with a silpat or parchment paper.
+- Line a baking sheet pan with a silpat or parchment paper.

 I go to your site anytime I need a recipe.
 I have made these cookies a few times and they are always great.
 I always mess around when I cook so I added some almond flower and melted down my chips with orange zest and orange extract.
 Then freeze it and chop it into chunks so the chocolate has an orange flavor.
 It is good good.
 Thank you!!!